Content Siloing for E-commerce: Product + Content Integration Strategy

 1. Write cornerstone content first (2,500–4,000 words)

-3. Add strategic product CTAs (3 per article)
+3. Add strategic product CTAs — 3 per article in the positions outlined above

 Week 5–6: Technical Implementation